zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     select all the required columns (as shown below) and pick table as visualization.
     ![](./images/oascdb60.png " ")

-2. Now click on hamburger then select Data Actions (top Right corner).
+2. Now click on hamburger then select "Data Actions" (top Right corner).
     ![](./images/oascdb61.png " ")

 3. Fill the details as: